 “We Also Treat the Human Spirit”

-We hold ourselves accountable to this commitment to patient care through our Magis Standard, our values statement that calls us to be our very best by placing ourselves at the service of four values: care, concern, respect and cooperation.
+We hold ourselves accountable to this commitment to patient care through our Magis Standard, our values that calls us to uphold the service of four values: care, concern, respect and cooperation.
 The Latin word “magis” means "more," and the Jesuits use this notion to describe an unrelenting desire to do better and be better in all they that they do.
 At Loyola, this commitment to unceasing improvement shapes our dedication to patient care, clinical research and our educational mission to train the next generation of doctors and scientists capable of "treating the human spirit."